 Your next step is to login & authorize.
 (Just connect to your Google account, as usual.)
 Then, configure all the permissions, and you’ll see the upload page.
 (It might not look really nice, but we target speed, not an impressive user interface.)

 Here you connect the folder where you want your data to upload.
 (Or create a new one.)
-And then, start transferring your data – the tool should really speed up your Google Drive uploads.
+And then, start transferring your data – the tool should really make you stop wondering "Why is google drive upload so slow?"

 Test other acceleration software